About my Journey

 As part of the restaurant school I graduated from in Angers, France, I received a nutrition training certificate.
 I never thought it would be something I would use in life, little did I know.
 It's been with me all along.

-Nutrition is a key element in what I offer in my workshops, and as a Health Coach it is fully part of my guidance toward health.
+Nutrition is a key element in what I offer in my workshops, and as a Holistic Health Coach it is fully part of my guidance toward health.

 I also offer an Ancestry Posture Workshop once a year.